kevdliu/iJumbo/README.md

 # iJumbo
-The better iJumbo because the current one is such shit
+The better iJumbo because the current one is such shit.